astrohart/MFR/MFR.Engines.Matching.Tests/README.md

 method
 returns `false` in the event that (a) MatchCase = MatchExactWord
-= false in the configuration, (b) the source string does not contain the pattern string as a substring, and (c) the cases do not match in the first sub-case.
+= false in the projectFileRenamerConfiguration, (b) the source string does not contain the pattern string as a substring, and (c) the cases do not match in the first sub-case.